fmunz/cloudworkshop/oracloudlabs01.md

 ### Open DB Port Listen Port (Poor man Solution)

-Yet another option is to open port 1521 to your DB as a service which is strongly discouraged.
-However then no SSL tunnel is needed.
+Yet another option is to open port 1521 to your DB as a service (which is discouraged.)